mjosaarinen/sm4ni/README.md

 A2(X) = M2*x + C2
 ```
 Here affine transform consists of a multiplication with a 8x8 binary
-matrix and addition of a constant.
-We note that affine transforms can
+matrix M and addition of a 8-bit constant C. We observe that each affine
-be implemented with a couple of byte shuffle instructions.
-We use the
+transform can be implemented with two 4-bit constant time table lookups
+which we implement with constant time byte shuffle instructions (table
+is in a 128-bit register, not memory).
+For parallel AES S-Box lookups we use the `AESENCLAST` instruction
-`AESENCLAST` instruction (nominally intended for last round)
-in order to avoid MDS matrix computations when doing the AES S-Box
+(nominally intended for last round)  in order to avoid MDS matrix
 computations.

 Due to the structure of SM4, we are processing 4 blocks in parallel.